AggroBird/ReflectionDebugConsole/README.md

 The Reflection Debug Console uses C#'s reflection facilities to expose methods and fields to you at runtime.
 Anything can be invoked, including .Net classes, methods from Unity (both editor and runtime) and methods in your own script, no boilerplate required.

 By default, the console will only scan exposed public classes and members.
 Searching can be expanded into unexposed private members by turning off "Safe Mode" in the console's editor settings window.
-WARNING: Accessing unexposed private code can cause damage to your editor environment.
+Accessing unexposed private code can cause damage to your editor environment.
 Make sure to only disable this setting when you are aware of the consequences.

 The settings can be accessed in the editor through Window > Analysis > Debug Console Settings.